-I clicked on the join now button and filled out my name, address, email and date of birth plus a few other standard details, ticked the box to say I agree with the terms and conditions.
-This didn’t take any longer than a couple of minutes max and I was straight inside the member's area.
+I ticked the box to say I agree with the terms and conditions.
+This took a couple of minutes max and I was straight inside the member's area.

-I had to quickly confirm my email address too which again, is pretty normal and the email came through straightaway.
+I had to quickly confirm my email address and the email came through straight away.

 I got $3 just for signing up too which is pretty neat.

-Now I'm on the inside, it's time to see how much you can actually earn with this site, that's what we all want to know right?
+Now I'm on the inside, it's time to see how much you can actually earn with this site, I mean that's all we want to know right?

-It turns out there’s 4 main ways to earn with SquishyCash.
-Let’s take a look at each of them.
+It turns out there are 4 main ways to earn with SquishyCash:

 These tend to be free trial offers, for example, you could be offered the chance to sign up to Amazon Prime free trial for $0.75 cashback or the month's free trial at audiobooks to get your account credited $0.50.